Sharia: Sources

+A page from the Sanaa manuscript.
+According to the Quranists, it was the only reliable source of religion, preserved from corruption.
+However, certain Quranic studies have led to the proposal of theses that radically alter the traditional narrative regarding its origins, development, and canonization.
+(Note: According to some researchers like John Wansbrough and Yehuda D. Nevo, later known as the Revisionist school of Islamic studies, the canonization of the Quran, through the unification of "various previous texts" into a single, unchanging standard text and the elimination of others, took place over a period of approximately 200 years.
+They argued that a common method within Islamic tradition was to legitimize a practice by attributing it to a past authority that enjoyed high popular acceptance.
+This suggests that the accounts of Uthman's cancellation and burning of the codices may actually refer to a single issue encompassing different codices.
+While variant readings were initially scorned and criticized as human creations, five centuries later these readings were sanctified by being linked to a divine source.)

 A small number of verses in the Quran are about general rules of governance, inheritance, marriage, crime and punishment.
 There are notable exceptions to some of these rules, as in Al-Ahzab 49; jurists state that they are specific to Muhammad alone.
 Although the Quran does not impose a specific legal-management system, it emphasizes custom in nearly 40 verses and commands justice.
 (An-Nahl; 90) The practices prescribed in the Quran are considered as reflections of contextual legal understandings, as can be clearly seen in some examples such as Qisas and diya.
 The following statement in the Quran is thought to be the general rule of testimony in Islamic jurisprudence, except for crime and punishment – for example, debt, shopping, etc.; O believers!
 When you contract a loan for a fixed period of time, commit it to writing....with justice.
 Call upon two of your men to witness.
 If two men cannot be found, then one man and two women of your choice will witness so if one of the women forgets the other may remind her....
 Rules of inheritance was also mentioned in the Quran, in regards to certain family members having their share..